AdobeDocs/commerce-php/src/pages/developer/roadmap.md

 menu_order: 2
 ---

-This topic introduces the high-level workflow for a developer who wants to create or customize the Magento application.
+This topic introduces the high-level workflow for a developer who wants to create or customize the Adobe Commerce or Magento Open Source application.
 Developers can also package and distribute their customizations to merchants.

-To satisfy the minimum required elements for creating or customizing your Magento application:
+To satisfy the minimum required elements for creating or customizing your application:

 *  [Declare component dependencies](build/composer-integration.md) in `composer.json`.